CCrocilla/sweet_and_sour/README.md

 ## **Features**
 - ### Structure:
 The page has been structured in an easy and user-friendly way with 6 different pages.
-The Structure of the website and the component used are listed below:
+The Structure of the website and the components used are listed below:

 - ### Home Page:
 The Home Page shows the logo of the website on the top left of the page and a navigation bar on the top right.
-A small underline animation activates when the user mouse hovers on of the elements in the nav bar, highlighting the content hovered.
+A small underline animation activates when the user mouse hovers on of the elements in the nav bar, highlighting the content.
 The active page is underlined in the navigation bar when selected.
-Depending on the device used (if laptop, desktop, tablet or smartphone) the position of the logo and the nav bar changes moving the nav bar below the logo to adapt the view and for a highly responsive rendering and centering the elements.
+Depending on the device used (if laptop, desktop, tablet or smartphone) the positions of the logo and the nav bar change, with the latest moving below the logo to adapt the view for a highly responsive rendering, centering the elements.
 Those behaviour are consistent in all pages.
-Below the Logo and the Nav Bar the user will see a Hero Image.
-Below the Hero Image there will be a section dedicated to the rational and history of the website and an additional section dedicated to the Recipe of the Day.
+Following from Logo and the nav bar the user will see a Hero Image below which there is a section to introduce the website and its rational to the user and an additional section dedicated to the Recipe of the Day.
-The Recipe of the Day shows an image of the recipe and the ingredient necessary for the realization using an unordered list.
+The Recipe of the Day shows an image of the recipe and the necessary ingredient for the realization of the dish using an unordered list.
-There is also, in the unordered list, the checkbox for each of the ingredient in order to allow the user to flag which ingredients might be missing and have the possibility to take a screenshot of the list of the necessary ingredients.
+In the unordered list, checkboxes for each ingredient are introduced in order to allow the user to flag what might be missing and have the possibility to take a screenshot of the list of the necessary ingredients.

 - ### Recipes Page:
 This page has Header and Footer consistent with the Home Page.
-The Recipes page is divided in Sections: Appetiser, Main and Dessert.
+The Recipes page is divided in sections: Appetiser, Main and Dessert.
 On the top of the page, there is a Hero Image below the Logo and the Nav Bar.
-After the Hero Image there are 3 different buttons that allow the user to easily reach the different sections of the page.
+Below that 3 different buttons allow the user to easily reach the different sections of the page.
 In each section there are 3 dishes displayed with an image and the ingredients.
-All the recipes have a clickable "Read More" button that open a Popup.
+All the recipes have a clickable "Read More" button that opens a Popup.
-The Popup displays the Details of the dish and the Steps necessary for the realization.
+The Popup displays the Details of the dish and the steps necessary for the realization.
-When changing Device, the visualization of the elements displayed in the row will change adapting to the selected device dimensions.
+When changing device, the visualization of the elements displayed will change adapting to the selected device dimensions.

 - ### Share Page:
 This page has Header and Footer consistent with the Home Page.
-The page has an image extended in the page as background on top of which there is a Form that the user can fill to be able to send and share a recipe including an attachment button for images.
+The page has an image extended as background on top of which there is a Form that the user can fill to be able to send and share a recipe including an attachment button for images.
 All the fields have been set as required (at exception of the textarea elements for Ingredient and Preparation) and a proper message is displayed to the user if the form is not filled in correctly.
 A Reset Button in order to clear the form and a Submit Button are included.
 The Reset Button resets the form.
-The Submit Button opens a dummy thank you page in order to provide a clear feedback to the user that the recipe has been sent.
+The Submit Button opens a dummy thank you page in order to provide a clear feedback to the user stating that the recipe has been sent.

 - ### Contact Us Page:
 This page has Header and Footer consistent with the Home Page.
 The page is characterized by an image extended as background on top of which there is a Form that the user can fill for: First Name, Last Name, Email Address and a Radio Button to select the frequency by which the users can receive the newsletter (daily, weekly, monthly).
 A Reset Button in order to clear the form and a Submit Button are included.
 The Reset Button resets the form.
-The Submit Button opens a dummy thank you page in order to provide a clear feedback to the user that the recipe has been sent correctly.
+The Submit Button opens a dummy thank you page in order to provide a clear feedback to the user stating that the form has been sent correctly.

 - ### Thank you page:
 This page will be triggered when the user clicks on the Submit Button for both the Share and Contact Us Page.